leoladifrancesco/notes/README.md

 # 2023-12-25
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is clear, concise, and easy to understand, as it will save time and reduce errors in the long run."

+# 2023-12-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your planning phase.
+Doing this will ensure you have a clear plan and don't waste time trying to figure out what to do next.
+It will also help to allocate some buffer time in case something comes up unexpectedly.